lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 We choose to continue here with scaffolds rather than contigs.
 Scaffolds are combinations of contiguous (contigs) pieces of DNA.
 These combinations are supported by molecular evidence like Illumina read pairs or long read sequencing when applicable.
-With the genus perspective in mind, we developped an interactive tool to browse through the metagenome assemblies obtained after the differing filtering, plotting scaffold size, abundance and taxonomy at any level; a snapshot of a result using this tool is depicted in +@fig:fig3_Azolla_genus_metagenome_order summarising the _Azolla_ genus-wide metagenome at the order level.
+With the genus perspective in mind, we developped an interactive tool to browse through the metagenome assemblies obtained after the differing filtering, plotting scaffold size, abundance and taxonomy at any level.
+A snapshot of a result using this tool is depicted in +@fig:fig3_Azolla_genus_metagenome_order summarising the _Azolla_ genus-wide metagenome at the order level.
 The online version may be browsed at [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB).
 The metagenomes of the _Azolla_ genus group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla_genus_metagenome_order).
 These genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold lengths.